ANDREYDEN/Statera/README.md

 ### Commands
 - `flutter run` - runs the project
-- `derry build` - builds the app and generates mocks for tests
+- `flutterfire configure` - initializes the connection between you Firebase project and this Flutter project
+- `derry emulate` - runs Firebase emulators fr local development
 - `derry test` - runs the tests

 Full list of commands can be found in the `pubspec.yaml` file